Representation Theory of Finite Groups: Maschke's Theorem

 Now we are going to prove the above results.
-We need to recall notion of projection from `Linear Algebra'.
-Let $V$ be a finite dimensional vector space over field $k$. \begin{definition} An endomorphisms $\pi\colon V\rightarrow V$ is called a projection if $\pi^2=\pi$. \end{definition} Let $W\subset V$ be a subspace.
-A subspace $W'$ is called a compliment of $W$ if $V=W\oplus W'$.
-It is a simple exercise in `Linear Algebra' to show that such a compliment always exists (see exercise below) and there could be many of them. \begin{lemma} Let $\pi$ be an endomorphism.
-Then $\pi$ is a projection if and only if there exists a decomposition $V=W\oplus W'$ such that $\pi(W)=0$ and $\pi(W')=W'$ and $\pi$ restricted to $W'$ is identity. \end{lemma} \begin{proof} Let $\pi\colon V\rightarrow V$ such that $\pi(w,w')=w'$.
-Then clearly $\pi^2=\pi$.
+We need to recall the notion of projection from `Linear Algebra'.
+Let $V$ be a finite-dimensional vector space over the field $k$. { \begin{definition} An endomorphisms $\pi\colon V\rightarrow V$ is called a {\bf projection} if $\pi^2=\pi$. \end{definition}} Some examples of projection are given as exercises below.

+Let $W\subset V$ be a subspace.
+A subspace $W'$ is called a {\bf complement} of $W$ if $V = W\oplus W'$.
+Sometimes, we also say that $W$ has a {\bf direct summand}.
+It is a simple exercise in `Linear Algebra' to show that such a complement always exists (see exercise below), and there could be many of them.